cc-jalvarez/counterfactual-situation-testing/README.md

 # counterfactual-situation-testing

-Code for ``Counterfactual Situation Testing: Uncovering Discrimination under Fairness given the Difference." *ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO)*, pages 1-11, 2023 [[paper]](https://dl.acm.org/doi/10.1145/3617694.3623222).
+Code for [Counterfactual Situation Testing: Uncovering Discrimination under Fairness given the Difference](https://dl.acm.org/doi/10.1145/3617694.3623222). *ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO)*, pages 1-11, 2023.

-See *eeamo2023* branch for specific code to the conference paper; new experiments for the journal version will start soon.

 All datasets are contained within the data/ folder.
 The scripts get_data_< > (also within the data/ folder) prepare each dataset for the counterfactual situation testing pipeline.
 The rest of the scripts are within the src/ folder.